Automorphism groups of edge-transitive maps: Edge-transitive maps

 \begin{lemma} If $T$ is one of the $14$ classes of edge-transitive maps, then the classes $T'$ properly covered by $T$ are as follows: \begin{enumerate} \item if $T=1$ there are none; \item if $T=2^{\sigma}$ or $2^{\sigma}{\rm ex}$ for some $\sigma$ then $T'=1$; \item if $T=3$ then $T'=1$ or $2^{\sigma}$ for some $\sigma$; \item if $T=4^{\sigma}$ for some $\sigma$ then $T'=1$ or $2^{\sigma}$; \item if $T=5^{\sigma}$ for some $\sigma$ then $T'=1$, $2^{\sigma}$ or $2^{\tau}{\rm ex}$, where $\tau\ne\sigma$. $\square$ \end{enumerate} \end{lemma}

+The resulting lattice of coverings is shown in Figure~\ref{orderclass}, with $T$ below each of the classes $T'$ which it covers.
 We see from this that every proper covering $T\to T'$ is a composition of (at most two) coverings of degree $2$.
 In order to show that a normal subgroup $M$ of $N(T)$ corresponds to a map $\mathcal M$ of type $T$, and not of some type $T'$ properly covered by $T$, one may therefore restrict attention to those $T'$ which $T$ covers with degree $2$.
 For each such $T'$ it is then sufficient to choose an arbitrary element $g\in N(T')\setminus N(T)$ and show that $M^g\ne M$, or equivalently that $g$ does not induce an automorphism of $\mathcal M$.

+Figure~\ref{orderclass} can be seen as a condensed version of the lattice of subgroups $N(T)$ of $\Gamma$, with the vertices labelled $2^{\sigma}$, $2^{\tau}{\rm ex}$ and $5^{\sigma}$ each representing three such subgroups for $\sigma, \tau=\emptyset, *$ and $P$, and the vertex $4^{\sigma}$ representing three conjugacy classes of two such subgroups.
+Apart from the subgroups $N(4^{\sigma})$, all subgroups $N(T)$ are normal with abelian quotients, so they contain the commutator subgroup $\Gamma'$ of $\Gamma$.
+This subgroup has index $8$, so it is the intersection of any two of the subgroups $N(3)$ and $N(5^{\sigma})$.
+It corresponds to the spherical map $\{2,2\}$, which covers each of these basic maps ${\mathcal N}(T)$.
+For each $\sigma$, the two conjugate subgroups $N(T)$, $T=4^{\sigma}$, intersect in a normal subgroup of index $8$ in $\Gamma$ with quotient group $D_4$, the monodromy group of ${\mathcal N}(T)$ and the automorphism group of its minimal regular cover; for instance, when $T=4$ this is the antipodal quotient of the spherical map $\{4,2\}$.